-Steven Hyman, MD
+Steven Hyman, M.D.

 The Broad Institute

-From 1996 to 2001, I served as Director of the US National Institute of Mental Health (NIMH), the component of the NIH charged with generating the knowledge needed to understand and treat mental illness.
-At NIMH I emphasized investment in basic neuroscience and in the tools needed to analyze genetically complex disorders such as autism, schizophrenia, and bipolar disorder.
-As Provost of Harvard University, I served as Harvard’s chief academic officer, but had a special focus on the development of collaborative scientific initiatives that span multiple disciplines, that crossed the boundaries of Harvard’s schools and affiliated hospitals, and that extended to neighboring universities.
+From 1996 to 2001, Hyman served as Director of the US National Institute of Mental Health (NIMH), the component of the NIH charged with generating the knowledge needed to understand and treat mental illness.
+At NIMH he emphasized investment in basic neuroscience and in the tools needed to analyze genetically complex disorders such as autism, schizophrenia, and bipolar disorder.
+As Provost of Harvard University, he served as Harvard’s chief academic officer, but had a special focus on the development of collaborative scientific initiatives that span multiple disciplines, that crossed the boundaries of Harvard’s schools and affiliated hospitals, and that extended to neighboring universities.

 Steven E. Hyman is a Harvard University Distinguished Service Professor of Stem Cell and Regenerative Biology and a Core Institute Member of the Broad Institute of Harvard and MIT, where he directs the Stanley Center for Psychiatric Research.
 The Stanley Center engages in large-scale, globally conducted studies of neuropsychiatric genetics, stem cell biology, neurobiology, and technology development in support of translational efforts focused on reducing the global burden of psychiatric disorders.